 The US is the largest funder of global health R&D; funding is primarily channelled through NIH

-The US’s funding for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, stood at US$1.7 billion in 2015, according to G-FINDER.
-The US is by far the largest public funder to global health R&D, contributing 74% of all government funding and 46% of funding across sectors (including industry, philanthropic organizations, and public funders).
-Excluding one-time emergency investments for Ebola, US funding for global health R&D has been declining since 2007.
-According to the Global Health Technologies Coalition (GHTC), 89% (US$ 1.5 billion) of the US’s global health R&D budget was invested domestically in 2015.
+The US’ funding for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, stood at US$1.5 billion in 2016, according to G-FINDER.
+The US is by far the largest public funder to global health R&D, contributing 73% of all government funding and nearly half (46%) of all funding across sectors (industry, philanthropic, and public).
+US global health R&D funding peaked in 2012 at US$1.7 billion and has declined since.
+However, between 2015 and 2016, funding increased again from US$1.4 billion to US$1.5 billion.
+According to the Global Health Technologies Coalition (GHTC), 89% of the US’ global health R&D budget was invested domestically in 2015.

 Department of Defense (DOD) is also a main actor in US global heath R&D efforts, mostly to address infectious diseases and other neglected health conditions that US service members may encounter while stationed overseas.
 One of every four vaccines approved by the US Food and Drug Administration (FDA) in the last century has been developed with the participation of DOD.
-The department channeled US$145 million, or 9%, of US global health R&D funding in 2015.
-VHFs received the largest share of funding (US$73 million, 50%), followed by malaria (US$29 million, 20%), and HIV/AIDS (US$28 million, 19%).
+The department provided US$79 million, or 5%, of US global health R&D funding in 2016.

-US Agency for International Development (USAID) is the US’s lead development agency.
-It channeled US$80 million, or 5%, of the US’s global health R&D funding, led by its Bureau for Global Health.
+US Agency for International Development (USAID), the US’ lead development agency, provided US$72 million, or 5%, of the US’ global health R&D funding, led by its Bureau for Global Health.
 USAID focuses all funding on HIV/AIDS, malaria, and TB, in line with its role as an implementer of the President’s Emergency Plan for AIDS Relief (PEPFAR) and the President’s Malaria Initiative (PMI).
-The largest share by far was spent on HIV/ AIDS R&D in 2015 (US$58 million, 56%).
+The largest share by far was spent on HIV/ AIDS R&D in 2016 (US$476 million).
 Product development partnerships (PDPs) are strongly prioritized.
-In 2015, 41% of USAID funding went to the International AIDS Vaccine Initiative (IAVI; of which USAID is the largest funder).
+In 2016, 60% of USAID funding went to the International AIDS Vaccine Initiative (IAVI; of which USAID is the largest funder).
 Other PDP recipients include the TB Alliance and Contraceptive Research and Development (CONRAD).
 The agency houses the Malaria Vaccine Development Program.

 Centers for Disease Control and Prevention (CDC) make up the largest government agency worldwide working in disease surveillance, control, and prevention.
 CDC operates under HHS.
-In 2015, CDC channeled 1% of R&D funding (US$18 million).
+In 2016, CDC channeled US$4.4 billion in global health R&D funding.
 In 2010, the CDC established the Center for Global Health, which oversees all of CDC’s global health operations, and focuses on topics such as women’s health, HIV/AIDS, malaria, refugee health, and health systems strengthening.
-In 2015, the CDC focused its global health R&D funding primarily on TB (US$9 million) and VHFs (US$8 million).
-It leads the TB Trials Consortium and is an implementing partner of the PMI, the USAID’s Neglected Tropical Diseases program, and PEPFAR.
+CDC leads the TB Trials Consortium and is an implementing partner of the PMI, the USAID’s Neglected Tropical Diseases program, and PEPFAR.

-In addition, while not a main funder of global health R&D in the US, the FDA, also under HHS, oversees the safety and efficacy of pharmaceutical and biological products, and works with partner governments on improving regulatory capacity.
+In addition, while not a main funder of global health R&D in the US, the Food and Drug Administration, also under HHS, oversees the safety and efficacy of pharmaceutical and biological products, and works with partner governments on improving regulatory capacity.
 The agency has expanded its global health engagement in recent years, helping to reduce challenges that hamper regulatory review and access to health technologies in developing countries.